Hayley Kiyoko: 2007–2014: Career beginnings, The Stunners and television films

 The Stunners signed to Universal Republic Records in 2010 and released their first single "Dancin' Around the Truth", which featured the New Boyz.
 The music video for the song premiered June 2, just before the group was announced as an opening act on Justin Bieber's My World Tour.
 A full album was planned, but cancelled when the group split in 2011.
 Kiyoko claimed that she wanted to be in control of her own music.
-Kiyoko began work on the Disney Channel movie Lemonade Mouth in 2010, starring in a lead role as rebellious teenager Stella Yamada.
+Kiyoko began work on the Disney Channel film Lemonade Mouth in 2010, starring in a lead role as rebellious teenager Stella Yamada.
 The film premiered on April 15, 2011, with 5.7 million viewers.
 Kiyoko later guest starred in the episode "Skater Girl Island" of Disney XD's Zeke and Luther which aired May 23, 2011.
 A sequel to Lemonade Mouth was cancelled prior to pre-production when Disney released a statement saying that "they felt the movie had completed its story within the first film."

-In February 2012, Kiyoko landed a small role in Blue Lagoon: The Awakening, a Lifetime TV movie and remake of the 1980 film The Blue Lagoon.
-The movie premiered on June 16, 2012.
+In February 2012, Kiyoko landed a small role in Blue Lagoon: The Awakening, a Lifetime film and remake of the 1980 film The Blue Lagoon.
+The film premiered on June 16, 2012.
 She portrayed the character Gabi in a recurring role on ABC Family's The Fosters and later landed the role of Raven Ramirez in CSI: Cyber.
-She also portrayed Shannie in the Netflix movie XOXO, which premiered in August 2016.
+She also portrayed Shannie in the Netflix film XOXO, which premiered in August 2016.

 On March 12, 2013, Kiyoko released her debut EP, A Belle to Remember.
 The album was partially crowdfunded through MusicPledge.
 Immediately following its release, Kiyoko began writing new music in London with British producer James Flannigan.
 She announced via Facebook in 2014 that her next EP was finished and she would be debuting the songs at a show later that month.
 The songs were recorded in her parents' garage in Los Angeles with Flannigan.
 Kiyoko also collaborated with Swedish producer Anders Grahn.
 During this time, Kiyoko was affiliated with Maker Studios, releasing covers of "Jolly Old Saint Nicholas" and medleys of Valentine's Day themed songs on the Maker Music YouTube channel with AJ Rafael.